BSantos04/Retrive_Sequences_Using_Entrez_API/README.md

 ## Database
 The name of the database (nucleotide, protein, genome or gene).
 ## Term
-The term we wanna search in the database.
+The term we want to search in the database.
 Make sure to write it between quotation marks.
 ## Example
 `python3 homework1_asb.py nucleotide "Psammodromus algirus[organism], cytb[gene]"`
 # Credits